pkgjs/parseargs/README.md

   ]
 }
 ```

+Short option groups like `-abc` expand to a token for each option.
+The source argument
+for a token is `args[token.index]`.

 `util.parseArgs` is experimental and behavior may change.
 Join the
 conversation in [pkgjs/parseargs][] to contribute to the design.